Migration Guide

 |---|---|---|

-| State reconstruction | O(n) -- replay from last snapshot | O(1) -- initial XOR accumulator |
+| State reconstruction | O(n) -- replay from last snapshot | O(1) in the accumulator model -- initial XOR accumulator |

-| Storage growth | Linear -- every event stored forever | Constant -- single accumulator value |
+| Storage growth | Linear -- every event stored forever | Fixed-width accumulator for hot state; audit history must stay elsewhere |

-| Undo / Compensation | Manual compensating events | Free -- self-inverse (XOR twice = identity) |
+| Undo / Compensation | Manual compensating events | Algebraic for fit XOR deltas -- self-inverse |

 | Full audit trail | Yes -- every event preserved with ordering | No -- deltas are accumulated, not stored individually |